OBOFoundry/OBOFoundry.github.io/docs/citation.md

 Some ontologies recommend citation of specific publications.
 Please see their respective homepages for this information.
 For example, [Uberon](http://obofoundry.org/ontology/uberon.html) lists two publications under "Cite."

-When no specific publication is recommended, use the [new data citation extension to JATS](https://peerj.com/articles/cs-1/).
+Even when a specific publication is recommended, we recommend use of the [new data citation extension to JATS](https://peerj.com/articles/cs-1/) to cite the ontology directly.
 Our ontology files list authors using the [dc:creator](http://purl.org/dc/elements/1.1/creator) property.
 The order of authors is not important, but you can use the primary contact for the ontology listed on the [OBO site](http://obofoundry.org) as the first author.
 Here is an example citation:

 > Mungall, C., Haendel, M., Dahdul, W., Ibrahim, N., Segerdell, E., Blackburn, D., Comte, A., Niknejad, A., and Decechi, A. (2016), Uberon Ontology, http://purl.obolibrary.org/obo/uberon/releases/2016-01-26/uberon.owl